Andreea Verdeș: 2022-2024 Olympic Cycle

 In 2022, Andreea reached Ribbon final at 2022 Pesaro World Cup, where she ended on 7th place.
 She also placed 10th in All-around.
 She represented Romania at the 2022 European Championships in Tel Aviv, Israel and was 19th in All-around.
 She competed the 2022 World Championships in Sofia, Bulgaria, where she placed 19th in All-around.
 For the first time, she advanced into Apparatus finals at World Championships.
 She took 8th place in Ball final.

 She competed at the 2023 European Championships in Baku, Azerbaijan, and took 21st place in All-around.
 Together with teammate Annaliese Dragan they placed 11th in Team competition.
 At the 2023 World Championships in Valencia, Spain, she finished 20th place in All-around qualifications.
 She did not qualify to All-around final.
 In September, she won gold medal in All-around and all Apparatus finals at Balkan Championships.

 In 2024, Andreea competed at Sofia World Cup and placed 26th in All-around.
 She represented Romania together with Annaliese Dragan and Christina Dragan at the 2024 European Championships in Budapest, Hungary, and took 13th place in Team competition.
 She competed only with Ribbon - 20th place in Qualifications.
 In October, she won gold medal in All-around at Romanian National Championship.

 2025-2028 Olympic Cycle

 In 2025, on March 7-9, she competed at International Tournament Bosphorus Cup in Istanbul, Turkey and won silver medal in All-around.
 She also won silver in Team competition with Amalia Lică.
 She was selected to represent Romania together with Amalia Lică at the 2025 European Championships in Tallinn, Estonia.
 She took 17th place in the all-around final.
 On July 17-19, she took 11th place in the all-around at the 2025 Summer Universiade in Essen.
 In hoop final, she finished 4th, only 0.05 point behind podium.
 On July 25-27, she competed at the Cluj-Napoca World Challenge Cup and finished 16th in the all-around.

+In 2026, she started the season competing at Aphrodite Cup in Greece and won silver medal in all-around behind Akmaral Yerekesheva.
+She also won gold medal in ball and bronze in hoop final.
+In April, she competed at IT Sofia Cup and won gold in ribbon, silver in hoop and all-around, and bronze in clubs finals.